scribe-public/sample-policies/docs/v2/initiatives/rules/images/fresh-image.md

 :::info
 Rule is scoped by target and product.
 :::

+## Mitigation
+Prevents the deployment of outdated container images—which may include unpatched vulnerabilities or outdated dependencies— by enforcing a maximum age limit based on the image's build time.

 ## Description
 This rule extracts the Image creation timestamp from the SBOM evidence.
 It searches for a property named "created"